saturnlighting/literature-review/README.md

 papers that could not be accessed.

-In the second stage, we checked the references from the studies selected (i.e. snowball technique), and after screening TBC abstracts and full texts, TBC additional papers were selected.
+In the second stage, we checked the references from the studies selected (i.e. snowball technique), and after screening abstracts and full texts, TBC additional papers were selected.
 In total, TBC were reviewed.
 All studies were in English languages and from 2000 up to 2022.
 A flow chart of included studies is shown in Figure 1.

 <!-- Papers not accessible:  -->